antzm/sage-maker/README.md

 For this reason, instead of using big datasets, it more practical to create small datasets and perform all out task using those small datasets and only when we feel confident that our code works as expected, then we could load the full dataset and start creating our model.

+If you would like to make a smaller dataset from a dataset that is stored in a .tar.gz file i.e. a tar file that has been compressed with gzip, then you could follow the detailed instructions in the tar.gz.md file (in this repository) and build a smaller dataset.
+At the end, you should create a .tar.gz file that contains your smaller dataset.
+The instructions for that, can also be found in the same file as above.

 ## Starting with Amazon SageMaker

 For someone new to the Amazon SageMaker, here are the neccesary steps to get you started: